yuyang339/cs140e-21spr/labs/0-blink/README.md

-     (Note: the color of the wire does not matter for electricity, but it makes it much easier to keep track of what goes where: pleaes use red for power, black for ground.)
+     (Note: the color of the wire does not matter for electricity, but it makes it much easier to keep track of what goes where: please use red for power, black for ground.)
   4. Try another LED and try some of the other ground and power pins.

 (EE folks: We don't use a breadboard b/c it's bulky; we don't use